 The Art of Change was an initiative with the Ford Foundation exploring the interplay of art and social change in the world today.

-This past year Helicon Collaborative helped conceive, curate and produce the Art of Change, a yearlong initiative from the Ford Foundation exploring the interplay of art and social justice.
-The project included a fellowship program for creative visionaries, a series of catalytic events exploring different themes, and a website (ongoing).
-The project sought to stimulate a meaningful dialogue among artists, cultural leaders, scholars, activists and social justice leaders around important questions and opportunities that lie at the intersection of art, culture and social change.
+In 2015-2016 Helicon Collaborative worked with the Ford Foundation to conceive, curate and launch the Art of Change, an initiative exploring the interplay of art and social justice.
+The project included a fellowship program for creative visionaries, a series of catalytic events exploring different themes, and a website that tracked news and events relevant to the topic.
+The intention was to stimulate a meaningful dialogue among artists, cultural leaders, scholars, activists and social justice leaders around important questions and opportunities that lie at the intersection of art, culture and social change.

 The Art of Change engaged a broad cross-section of artists, cultural leaders, activists and other thinkers in fresh discussions of issues that are not frequently addressed, including the role of beauty in a just society and how art can contribute to movements for social change.
 Through these conversations, we hoped to advance our understanding of how expression and creativity can help shape a more just and equitable future for all.